-To date, 5,973 miles of U.S. Bike Routes have been established in 12 states: Alaska, Kentucky, Illinois, Maine, Maryland, Michigan, Minnesota, Missouri, New Hampshire, North Carolina, Tennessee, and Virginia.
+To date, 6,790 miles of U.S. Bike Routes have been established in 15 states: Alaska, Kentucky, Illinois, Maine, Maryland, Massechusetts, Michigan, Minnesota, Missouri, New Hampshire, North Carolina, Ohio, Tennessee, Virginia, Washington and the District of Columbia.
 Presently, more than 40 states are working to create U.S. Bicycle Routes.

 State departments of transportation (DOTs) nominate U.S. Bike Routes for numbered designation through the the American Association of State Highway and Transportation Officials' (AASHTO) Special Committee on U.S. Route Numbering, which is the same committee that assigns numbers to U.S. highways and interstates.